emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. The site has watch lists + history, and you can login to sync them across devices. ✔️
 1. Has sorting options + watch history based recommendations when you login. ✔️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️